ShiveshM/GolemFlavor/docs/source/physics.rst

 Production of :math:`\nu_\tau` at the source is not expected in standard astrophysics models.
-However, even in the standard construction, the composition could vary between any of the three idealised models above, which can be represented as a source flavour composition of :math:`(x:1-x:0)`, where :math:`x` is the fraction of :math:`\nu_e` and can vary between :math:`0\rightarrow1`.
+However, even in the standard construction, the composition could vary between any of the three idealised models above, which can be represented as a source flavor composition of :math:`(x:1-x:0)`, where :math:`x` is the fraction of :math:`\nu_e` and can vary between :math:`0\rightarrow1`.

 Once the neutrinos escape the source, they are free to propagate in the vacuum.
-As discussed above, neutrinos can transform from one flavour to another.
+As discussed above, neutrinos can transform from one flavor to another.
 Astrophysical neutrinos have :math:`\mathcal{O}(\text{Mpc})` or higher baselines, large enough that the mass eigenstates completely decouple.
 The astrophysical neutrinos detected on Earth are decoherent and are propagating in pure mass eigenstates.
-Taking this assumption greatly simplifies the transition probability as all the interference terms between the three mass eigenstates can be dropped, and all that is left is to convert from the propagating mass state to the flavour states:
+Taking this assumption greatly simplifies the transition probability as all the interference terms between the three mass eigenstates can be dropped, and all that is left is to convert from the propagating mass state to the flavor states:

 .. math::